Gabon Says Coup Attempt Is 'Under Control' After Soldiers Seized Radio Station

 The soldier said a "restoration council" would work to bring democracy back to Gabon.

-But the government quickly overcame the coup attempt; France 24 cites Mapangou saying that four of the five mutineers have been arrested, and that the fifth person is on the run.
+But the government quickly overcame the coup attempt; France 24 cites Mapangou as saying that four of five mutineers have been arrested, and that the fifth person is on the run.

 Gabon has been in a deepening political crisis since late October, when reports emerged that Bongo, 59, was being treated for an illness in Saudi Arabia.
 After spending weeks in that country, he moved to Morocco, in a process that's been veiled in secrecy.